 Gambling addiction help

 What is a gambling addiction?

 Addictions come in many shapes and sizes but ultimately are an uncontrollable urge to do something.
 A gambling addiction is an uncontrollable impulse to gamble.
 This can be on anything from sports, and casinos betting to slot machines and lottery tickets, etc.

 Having a ‘flutter’ now and again or betting on the weekly football isn’t an addiction.
 Compulsive gamblers find it hard (or impossible) to control the impulse to gamble.
 Even when it has negative consequences for them or the people around them.

 Spotting a gambling addiction can be difficult.
 Whether that’s in yourself, or someone else.

-- Needing to gamble using larger amounts of money or for a longer time in order to get the same ‘buzz’.
+- Do you need to gamble with larger amounts of money to get the same feeling?